Champions League possible line-ups and team news: Quarter-final first legs

 Article body

-UEFA.com gives Fantasy Football managers a helping hand by predicting all the UEFA Champions League quarter-final first-leg starting XIs.Create your Champions League bracket
+UEFA.com gives Fantasy Football managers a helping hand by predicting all the UEFA Champions League quarter-final first-leg starting XIs, and keeps track of the confirmed starting line-ups.Create your Champions League bracket

 Villarreal vs Bayern